Tatty Devine

 Tatty Devine is a brand name for a jewellery company based in the East End of London, owned by Rosie Wolfenden and Harriet Vine who established the company in 1999.
-They have one shop in London's Covent Garden, situated on Monmouth Street.
+They have one shop in London's Covent Garden, situated on Neal Street.
 They make laser cut acrylic-based art jewellery which is handmade in the UK and personalised Name Necklaces, laser cut and handmade to order.
 In 2013, Rosie Wolfenden and Harriet Vine were awarded MBEs for Services to the Fashion Industry.

 History

 Tatty Devine started out in London's Portobello and Spitalfields market selling leather cuffs.
 They then began to make their name from making jewellery from found objects like cake decorations and guitar plectrums.
-After featuring in Vogue magazine and showing their collections at London Fashion Week they opened a studio and shop space on London's Brick Lane, later followed by a shop in Brewer Street, Soho, which moved to Monmouth Street, Covent Garden in November 2009.
+After featuring in Vogue magazine and showing their collections at London Fashion Week they opened a studio and shop space on London's Brick Lane, later followed by a shop in Brewer Street, Soho, which moved to Monmouth Street, Covent Garden in November 2009 and now is located on Neal Street in Covent Garden since November 2023.